 - Cons: While it is more durable in many cases, concrete is also much heavier than timber.
 This will create the need for more extensive bracings, which can begin to bend or corrode over time.
 Rust or corrosion which affects bracing elements, balustrades and railings can present an issue, especially in coastal areas.
 Concrete balconies are often hotter to the touch than timber deck surfaces during the summer months.

 Though there are some risks associated with improperly maintained decks and balconies, they shouldn’t necessarily be considered an inherent safety hazard.
-Through proper upkeep and regular evaluation by a professional building inspector, you can create an outdoor living space which is both beautiful and reliable without risking the safety of your family, visitors or property.
+Through proper upkeep and regular evaluation by a professional building inspector, you can create an outdoor living space that is both beautiful and reliable without risking the safety of your family, visitors or property.
+Visit our page for building defects and disputes.

 Houspect Building Inspections– Buy, Build, Invest and Sell with Confidence